vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 }
 ```

-If a `GET` request used the `@GetMapping` annotation, then you probably guess that a `POST` request uses the `@PostMappint` annotation.
+If a `GET` request used the `@GetMapping` annotation, then you probably guessed that a `POST` request uses the `@PostMapping` annotation.
 Since this is responding to a different HTTP verb, there’s no issue mapping to the same path that was mapped to earlier.
 What probably isn’t expected is the method arguments:

 ```
 @RequestBody Item req
 ```

-The `@RequestBody` annotation tells Spring that we want to load the body of the `POST` request into the `req` variable, and that it should expect an object that can be deserialized to an `Item` object.
+The `@RequestBody` annotation tells Spring that you want to load the body of the `POST` request into the `req` variable, and that it should expect an object that can be deserialized to an `Item` object.
 This is another nice feature of Spring, where this translation between JSON and Java objects is automatically handled for you.
 The rest of the code creates a new `Item` (since IDs cannot be changed), saves it to the inventory, and returns the newly created object.
 Once again, restart your application and give it a try:

 ```
 $ curl -XPOST http://localhost:8080/items -H "Content-Type: application/json" -d '{"name": "Speakers", "price": 49.99, "count": 30}'